 John Cronin, aka John Jeremiah Cronin, initially graduated with an MA degree from NUI Galway.
 In 2007 he was awarded a PhD by the European University Institute, Florence.
 He currently works with Eneclann, and also teaches with the office of Adult Education in University College Dublin.
 He has been employed on the Irish-government sponsored “Irish Battlefields Project”, where he focussed on early-modern conflicts.
 He has also worked as a teaching assistant in NUI Galway, on the Oscail programme of Dublin City University, the Liberal Arts programme of the CDVEC, Mary Immaculate College (University of Limerick), and in University College Dublin.
 He has, furthermore, overseen a number of local History projects in county Galway.
 The fruits of his research, which focuses on Irish elites and nobility, have been printed in Belgium, Canada, Britain, the US and Ireland.
-Most recently he has published on duelling amongst seventeenth-century Irish elite exiles.
+Most recently he has published on duelling amongst seventeenth-century Irish elite exiles and serves as an executive committee member of the IAPH.

 |Areas of expertise||